mayumih387/route360/src/content/pages/about/en.md

 ## This website

-- Gatsby.js + Markdown
+- Gatsby + Markdown

-I first developed this website with Next.js in September 2022, then rebuilt it with Gatsby.js in May 2023.
+I first developed this website with NextJS in September 2022, then rebuilt it with Gatsby in May 2023.
 Hosted by [Cloudflare Pages](https://www.cloudflare.com/products/pages/).